AdobeDocs/workfront.en/help/classic/workfront-fusion/connections/connect-to-fusion-general.md

 product-area: workfront-integrations
 keywords: connector
 navigation-topic: connections-annd-webhooks
-title: Create a connection to Workfront Fusion - Basic instructions
+title: Create a connection to Adobe Workfront Fusion - Basic instructions
 description: You must have the following access to use the functionality in this article:
 ---

-# Create a connection to Workfront Fusion - Basic instructions
+# Create a connection to Adobe Workfront Fusion - Basic instructions

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 ## Access requirements